pierreablin/picard/README.rst

 constraint of whiteness of the signals.
 It solves the same problem as FastICA, but faster.

-Picard-O tends to converge in fewer iterations than Picard, and is able to recover both super-Gaussian and sub-Gaussian sources.
+Picard-O is able to recover both super-Gaussian and sub-Gaussian sources.

 Installation